ros-navigation/docs.nav2.org/docs/setup_guides/sdf/setup_sdf.md

 This package contains a C++ library and urdf_parser_plugin for converting SDFormat XML into URDF C++ structures.
 Installing it allows one to use SDFormat XML instead of URDF XML as a robot description.

-#### SEE ALSO
+!!! info "See also"

     If you want to learn more about the SDF and sdformat_urdf, we encourage you to have a look at the official [SDFormat Website](http://sdformat.org/) and the [sdformat_urdf GitHub repository](https://github.com/ros/sdformat_urdf/tree/rolling/sdformat_urdf)

 ## Writing the SDF